Koma1867/Soomi-V1-Chess-engine-in-golang/README.md

 Limitations:

-- No fen parsing
+- No fen parsing.
-- No pondering
+- No pondering.
-- Single threaded
+- Single threaded.
-- Move ordering is basic
+- Move ordering is basic.
-- Evaluation terms are hand picked
+- Evaluation terms are hand picked.

+What made me build this engine and why in golang:

+- Golang because its really the only coding language i know how to write, other than python.
+- What made me write this was the fascination of original chess engines, strenght is not really that important to me, i value originality and doing something myself than copying from everyone else.
+- But i do have to say the chess programming wiki has been a great help, without them i would have never got the engine this far, so thanks to everyone over there if they are reading this.